 Most overlooked Cool Edition: 1958 Mercury Commuter

 What made the 1958 Mercury Commuter so cool wasn’t just that it was a two-door station wagon (like the 1955-1957 Chevy Nomads) but that it was a hardtop, with no B-pillar and frameless glass on the doors.
 With the windows down the interior was open to the outside world from the front vent windows to the curved rear cargo area glass.

 First all-steel car-based station wagon: 1949 Plymouth Suburban

-As you’ve already seen, wood was in heavy use in the construction of station wagons.
+As you’ve already seen, wood was in heavy use in the construction.
 While it provided a straightforward construction technique for manufacturers – particularly in building low volume models – after a period of time it created a headache for owners, as exposed wood requires additional maintenance.
 Plymouth led the trend toward all-steel wagons with their 1949 Suburban (yes, that’s right).

 You’d think that as much as Americans love two-door station wagons that they’d always be available from at least one manufacturer, sadly that’s no longer the case.
-No manufacturer has sold a true two-door station wagon in the United States for over twenty years.
-Yes, we can call the Ferrari FF a shooting brake, but it’s no station wagon.
+No manufacturer has sold a true two-door wagon in the United States for over twenty years.
+Yes, we can call the Ferrari FF a shooting brake, but it’s not quite the same.

 Weirdest Fiberglass Station Wagon Made in Turkey: Anadol SV-1600

 The SV–1600, first introduced in late 1973 by Turkish car maker Anadol, was the world’s first fiberglass-bodied 5-door station wagon.
 It remained in production until 1982, all models powered by a 68 HP 1.6L Ford pushrod four cylinder engine.
 0-60 times were reported in the mid-14s.